SunnyAjimalJS/MERN-Tyre-App-Motoreasy/README.md

 > *Once this is complete, you are able to start the Server.

-### To start the server on localhost - CD in to the Backend folder and then run this command:
+### To start the server on localhost - CD in to the backend folder and then run this command:
 > Copy and paste the below in to your terminal/command line

 ```shell
 $ nodemon server
 ```

-> *Once this is complete, Open a new Terminal/CLI to mern-tyres-app - you are now able to start the App.
+## *Once this is complete, Open a new Terminal/CLI to mern-tyres-app - you are now able to start the App.

 ### To run the app locally on a local server (localhost:3000) and open in browser:
 > Copy and paste the below in to your terminal/command line